photostructure/fs-metadata/README.md

 ## Development Tools

-This project uses various development tools and technologies to maintain high code quality and productivity.
-During development, we utilized AI-powered code analysis and generation tools, including GitHub Copilot and Claude, as development aids.
-These tools helped with tasks like code completion, documentation generation, and test coverage.
-However, all code was reviewed, tested, and validated by a human developer before inclusion in the project.

-The core implementation, architecture decisions, and maintenance remain the responsibility of the human development team.
-If you're interested in contributing, please see our contributing guidelines above.
+This project uses AI-powered tools like GitHub Copilot and Claude to assist with development, but all code is reviewed, tested, and validated by human developers.
+The core implementation, architecture, and maintenance remain the responsibility of the human development team.

 ## Security